gvwilson/thirdbit/src/fiction/still-book/index.md

 stood here, with the band behind him.
 He would have bowed to the audience before turning and tapping his baton on the podium.
 They would all have dressed in black and white, or perhaps in bright parade uniforms.
-Blue and orange uniforms, perhaps, with polka-dot hats, and---
+Blue and orange uniforms, perhaps, with polka-dot hats, and—

 Still suddenly felt dizzy.
 She mustn't think about, about whatever she had just been thinking about.
 She shook her head to clear it and hopped